What is a Safety and Security Declaration?

 A Safety and Security Declaration (SSD) is used by border authorities to analyse the potential risk caused to their territory by goods crossing their border.
 It is not about the duties and taxes.
 There are two types of declaration – ENS (entry summary declaration) and EXS (exit summary declaration).

-Safety and Security Declarations on imports into GB from the EU (S&S GB) are required at the end of October 2024.
+Safety and Security Declarations on imports into GB from the EU (S&S GB) are now a legal requirement.

 Who is Responsible?